(Application for the Research Grant is now opened till 31 March 2021)

 Applications for the extended APLAR Fellowship, for a period up to 12 months, must be stated up front when the candidate is applying for the Fellowship.
 The APLAR Executive Committee will not consider extensions of the APLAR Fellowship once the initial application has been approved.

 FPH-SSR-APLAR Fellowship Grant is also available to all Member National Organisations to apply.
 This grant is applicable for candidates who wish to apply for fellowship programme in Singapore.
-The opening and closing date will be the same as the APLAR Fellowship Grant.
 More information can be found at the Singapore Society of Rheumatology website.